wjw12/python/README.md

-# PythonLearning
+# For learning python
-Small programs by python newbie
+Small programs and exercise code
+Some are copied or revised from various books